calmsu/arcs/docs/faq.md

 collection.

 #### How do I make a bookmark?
-You can select the resources which you would want to view later and select ‘Add to bookmarks’ in the Collections tab on the search page.
+You can select the resources which you would want to view later and then click on `Collection` > `Add to bookmarks` on the search page.
 You can view the [Collections](about-collections) section for more information.

 #### What is the difference between a bookmark and a collection?